zm1990s/dify-docs/en/guides/knowledge-base/integrate-knowledge-within-application.md

 > Click here to learn more about the [Re-ranking](https://docs.dify.ai/learn-more/extended-reading/retrieval-augment/rerank).

 Dify currently supports multiple Rerank models.
 To use external Rerank models, you'll need to provide an API Key.
-Enter the API Key for the Rerank model (such as Cohere, Jina, etc.) on the "Model Provider" page.
+Enter the API Key for the Rerank model (such as Cohere, Jina AI, etc.) on the "Model Provider" page.

 <figure><img src="../../../img/en-rerank-model-api.png" alt=""><figcaption><p>Configuring the Rerank model in the Model Provider</p></figcaption></figure>